Vincent N. Micone, III, v. UMR, INC.

 • The Consent Judgment provides for cash payments to participants and beneficiaries for Covered ER Claims and Covered UDS Claims.

-If you have a Covered UDS Claim, you may be eligible for two different payments:
+If you have a Covered UDS Claim, you may have been eligible for two different payments:

 • Baseline Payment: all eligible participants or beneficiaries will receive a Baseline UDS Payment of $68.85 for each Covered UDS Claim.
 No additional action is necessary to receive a Baseline UDS Payment.

-• Additional UDS Payment: if you have documentation that you paid more than $68.85 out-of-pocket for a Covered UDS Claim, you may provide that documentation, which may entitle you to an Additional UDS Payment of up to $103.27 per Covered UDS Claim, for a total of up to $172.12.
+• Additional UDS Payment: if you had documentation that you paid more than $68.85 out-of-pocket for a Covered UDS Claim, you could have provided that documentation, which may have entitled you to an Additional UDS Payment of up to $103.27 per Covered UDS Claim, for a total of up to $172.12.

-If you have a Covered ER Claim, and you have documentation that you paid an amount out of pocket for Covered ER Claim(s), you may provide that documentation, which may entitle you to a Proven ER Payment of up to $353.22 per Covered ER Claim.
+If you have a Covered ER Claim, and you had documentation that you paid an amount out of pocket for Covered ER Claim(s), you could have provided that documentation, which may have entitled you to a Proven ER Payment of up to $353.22 per Covered ER Claim.

 Please continue reading through the FAQs for additional information regarding your eligibility for payment.